 - The Millionaire Next Door Thomas Stanley

-Here are the key takeaways from this post which will help you to turn your investment goals into reality:
+Here are the key takeaways from this post that will help you to turn your investment goals into reality:

 - Set a realistic expectation for your investment.
 Otherwise, it will force you to take unnecessary risks.